ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step9/handson10.md

 LPBAM tool is built on top of Advanced LPBAM Layer and interacts directly with this Advanced Layer drivers which provides predefined set of function that can be customized to easilty build your low power application.

-The first user layer is named Basic LPBAM layer it offers a full granulatiry of scenario creation via transversal API Advanced layer provides predefined, ready to use scenario, more in detail a set of elementary functions that can be customized and concatenated to build an end-application
+The first user layer is named Basic LPBAM layer it offers a full granularity of scenario creation via transversal API.

+Advanced layer provides predefined, ready to use scenario, more in detail a set of elementary functions that can be customized and concatenated to build an end-application.

 The LL layer LPBAM layer is used by the Basic and Advanced LPBAM Layer, Note that LPBAM tool is a separated layer making use of Advanced LPBAM layer to configure peripherals.

 ![Cubemx start](./img/1003.png)

 # 3- Utilities folder

 ![Cubemx start](./img/1004.png)